 Our mission is to help Maine’s family woodland owners realize the full potential of their woods while sustainably providing forest products, clean water, habitat for wildlife, recreational opportunities, and other woodland benefits.
 The Tree Farm “Sign of Good Forestry” stands as recognition of participating woodland owners, who love their woods and are proud to display exemplary land stewardship.

 The American Tree Farm System (ATFS) was founded in 1941 and is now the oldest and largest forest conservation, certification, and advocacy program in the United States.
 Maine joined the ATFS in 1952 and today there are more than 1,400 Tree Farms in the state, encompassing more than 400,000 acres.
 Benefits of the program are: recognition of woodland stewardship, validation of sustainable forestry according to internationally accredited Standards, connection to professional forestry advice and educational resources.
 For more information go to: https://mainetreefarm.org/

 Maine Woodland Owners

 Maine Woodland Owners is the only statewide organization dedicated to supporting the interests of Maine’s small woodland owners.
 Maine's small woodland ownerships play a critical role in the protection of important wildlife habitats, provide the public with numerous recreational opportunities, and help to maintain much needed open space.
-SWOAM provides resources including producing a monthly newsletter, hosting more than 50 workshops per year, advocating for small woodland owners, and promoting the importance of small woodland ownerships in the state of Maine.
+Maine Woodland Owners provides resources including producing a monthly newsletter, hosting more than 50 workshops per year, advocating for and promoting the importance of small woodland ownerships in the state of Maine.
 We also have a statewide land trust that holds easement and fee lands on working forests.
 We have around 400 members in our Two Rivers chapter, which includes Kennebec County.
-SWOAM supports the partnership’s goal of reaching forestland owners that want to keep their land as forested land.
+Maine Woodland Owners supports the partnership’s goal of reaching forestland owners that want to keep their land as forested land.